 It converts movement to electricity using an onboard power storage and hydraulic system – smooth and grid-compatible power output, ability to establish and support grid and low maintenance design with inverters on shore.

-The so-called surge phenomenon is a universal physical event that occurs when waves approach the shoreline.
+The surge phenomenon is a universal physical event that occurs when waves approach the shoreline.
 Waves in deep water are essentially water particles moving in a circular motion.

 As waves approach the shore, they start "shoaling" as some of the water particles moving in a circular motion meet the seabed.
 This interaction with the seabed elongates the circular motion into a horizontal elliptic shape.
 This in turn amplifies the horizontal movement of the water particles in the near-shore area, creating a strong surge zone, which is the optimal location for the WaveRoller.